charlyTochi/reeple-assessment-orafu-charles/README.md

 - [Learn the Basics](https://reactnative.dev/docs/getting-started) - a **guided tour** of the React Native **basics**.
 - [Blog](https://reactnative.dev/blog) - read the latest official React Native **Blog** posts.
 - [`@facebook/react-native`](https://github.com/facebook/react-native) - the Open Source; GitHub **repository** for React Native.

-# Project Structure

-src/: Contains the source code for the application.

-components/: Contains reusable React components.

-hooks/: Custom React hooks used for fetching exchange rates.

-utils/: Utility functions and constants, such as currency symbols and formatters.

-App.js: The main entry point of the application.

-# Usage

-Select Currencies: Use the dropdown menus to choose the source and target currencies.

-Enter Amount: Input the amount to be converted in the text field.

-Refresh Rates: Click the "Refresh Rates" button to update the exchange rates manually.

-# Considerations and Limitations

-API Rate Limits: The app depends on a currency exchange rate API, which may have rate limits.
-Ensure that your API key (if applicable) adheres to the limits to avoid disruptions.

-Error Handling: Basic error handling is included.
-For production use, consider implementing more robust error handling and user feedback mechanisms.

-Currency Data: The list of available currencies is static.
-Ensure that the currencies array in AppConstants is kept up to date with relevant currencies.

-Testing: While the app is functional, thorough testing on various devices and screen sizes is recommended to ensure a consistent user experience.